7 Excuses Keeping You In Debt

 Just because you don’t see the effects of being in debt doesn’t mean they aren’t there.
 Think about how much you’re paying towards your debt each month.
 Then think about what you could do with that money if you weren’t spending it on debt.
 And, unless all your debt is interest-free, then you’re making your creditors rich instead of using that money to achieve your own financial goals.

-While it’s true that a large number of Americans have debt, that doesn’t mean it’s ok to have debt of your own.
+While it’s true that a large number of Americans have debt, that still doesn’t mean it’s OK to carry debt of your own.
 When you were growing up, your parents may have used the “If all your friends jumped off a cliff…” rationale to teach you that you don’t have to do what everyone else is doing.
 The same thing goes for being in debt.
-Plus, it’s just not true that everyone has debt.